-- There are inadequate nutrients to allow the genes to carry out their functions.
+- There are inadequate nutrients, which means genes cannot carry out their functions.

 - There are environmental toxins that damage cells or block the interactions between genes and nutrients.

-Your brain never switches off, it is working and consuming energy even when you are asleep.
-It is responsible for regulating your breathing, heartbeat, senses, thoughts and movements.
-Hence, it requires a constant supply of nutrients for fuel, all derived from the foods that you eat.
+Your brain never switches off.
+In fact, your brain is working and consuming energy even when you are asleep.
+Your brain regulates your breathing, heartbeat, senses, thoughts, and movements.